Climate Change, Energy, and the Environment

 About this course:The course provides a better understanding of how future energy solutions, including both power and transportation, will address climate change and environmental protection from a policy standpoint.
 Instructors broadly discuss climate change, including greenhouse gas emissions, their impacts, and policy actions to reduce such impacts.
 The course also briefly discusses interrelationships among greenhouse gases, environmental quality, public health, energy security, and long-term sustainability.
 Upon successful completion of the course, students should be able to better analyze, plan, and advise on future actions in response to new and evolving federal, state, and local programs and policies in this area.

 Enrollment limited.
-Visitors not permitted.
-Enrollment deadline: September 30, 2019 Internet access required.
+Enrollment deadline: January 10, 2020.
+Internet access required.